Becoming a father will change your life. You already know that, right?

 - Heading Home With Your Newborn: From Birth to Reality

-During our first pregnancy, I had a sudden and overwhelming urge to ensure I had the contact details for the midwife.
+During our first pregnancy, I wanted to ensure I had the contact details for the midwife.
 I asked my wife:

 How do I contact your midwife?

-Right… so if my wife was not around, I had no way of contacting the midwife.
+Right… so if my wife was not around, I could not contact the midwife.

-That is just one example of the information that you need to store in a safe, accessible place.
+That is one example of the information you need to store in a safe, accessible place.
 Here are some more:

 - Midwife name/number